-Do grandparents have rights?
+Do grandparents have rights in the UK?

 However, it is frequently the case that the relationship with the parent or parents has broken down to such an extent that this is not practical or even possible.

 In those circumstances, mediation is an option whereby an independent mediator will try and help you reach an agreement with the parents.
 For this to take place, both sides must agree to mediate.
 Woolley & Co can make referrals to mediation providers and will be glad to help you with this.

 Sometimes, when relationships have broken down, a carefully drafted letter from your solicitor may be all that’s needed.
 This can help to defuse the tension of the situation and can work to explain why a grandparent feels contact is important.

 How to apply for grandparents’ rights through the courts

 If no progress can be made through these routes, then it is possible to make an application to the court to establish grandparents’ legal rights.

 Family courts do recognise and will promote the invaluable role that grandparents play in their grandchildren’s lives.
 We can help you make applications to the court to try and arrange contact on a formal, legal basis.

 Sometimes this will involve the appointment of a Children and Family Court Advisory and Support Service (CAFCASS) officer to look at any welfare issues that need to be considered and to prepare a report to aid the court in coming to a decision.